JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ```

 Conclusion: add is a function taking an integer, and returning a **function** which takes ints to ints.
-So, add is a **higher-order function**: it either takes a function as an argument, or returns a function as result.
+So, add is a **higher-order function**: it returns a function as result.

 Observe `int -> int -> int` is parenthesized as `int -> (int -> int)` -- unusual **right** associativity